Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/protection-from-energy.md

 aliases: ["Protection from Energy"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Player's Handbook p.
-270. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+270. Available in the SRD and the Basic Rules."
 ---
 # Protection from Energy
 *3rd-level, Abjuration*